MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Monitoring-Nano-Server.md

 2. Download and install updates

     Updates to the monitoring agent for Nano Server are available for download along with the KB articles as an individual software packages.
-Users can install these downloaded updates on the agent-managed Nano Server using the provided Powershell script.
+Users can install these downloaded updates on the agent-managed Nano Server using the provided PowerShell script.
 Run the following command:

         .\UpdateNanoServerScomAgentOnline.ps1 -NanoServerFQDN <<Nano Server FQDN on which the agent update needs to be installed>> -BinaryFolder <<Folder path to the update cab already expanded, OR folder path to one\more Nano-agent update cab(s)>> -IsCabExpanded <<$true if Binary folder is to an expanded cab, $false if it is for a packed cab file(s)>> -RemoveBackup <<$true to remove the previous binaries from the agent machine>>